Mithila-Stack-Training-and-Development/E-Commerce/Backend/README.md

 # E-Commerce Backend (Node.js/Express)

 ## 1. Project Overview
 This is the backend API for an e-commerce platform built with Node.js, Express, and MongoDB.
-It provides user authentication, product management, cart functionality, and supports admin/user roles for secure operations.
+It provides user authentication, product management, cart, checkout, and order functionality, supporting both admin and user roles for secure operations.

 ---